eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     eprosima::fastdds::dds::DataWriter * dw;

-In the constructor, the pointers are popuated by calling the APIs provided by the rmw and rmw_fastrtps_cpp, until obtaining the `eprosima::fastdds::dds::DataWriter` handle:
+In the constructor, the pointers are populated by calling the APIs provided by the rmw and rmw_fastrtps_cpp, until obtaining the `eprosima::fastdds::dds::DataWriter` handle:

 .. code-block:: c++